 You will need to change out your operating system by January 14, 2020.
 At the minimum, we recommend six months before that.

 This is when Windows will no longer offer bug fixes and security updates through extended support and your data will now be relatively unprotected.

 Get the insider information from our Blog: Are Old Systems Spilling Secrets?

 Why 2020 Windows Server 2008 End of Life Needs to be the Real ‘End’

-As any data center manager knows, not having bug fixes or security updates for your data center equipment is a deal breaker.
-Problems like this need to be avoided before they are given an opportunity to develop.
+As any data center manager knows, not having bug fixes or security updates for your data center equipment is a deal-breaker.
+Problems like this need to be avoided before they are allowed to develop.

 A security breach that cannot be resolved and could have been prevented is not a good option for any data center or data center manager.